DAT251/Hotelifinder/README.md

      * Roads API
      * Distance Matrix API

-3. Add the API key to the an `.env` file in the project under the `/frontend` folder.
+3. Add the API key to a `.env` file in the project under the `/frontend` folder:
      * `NEXT_PUBLIC_API_KEY=YOUR_API_KEY`

 ### Backend (SpringBoot)